"Brokers are better. Better pricing, and better service!"

 And all applicants have to show proper documentation on all other loans held and proof of ownership of non-liquid assets, like other real estate.

 How much you can ultimately borrow depends, of course, on your assets, your credit score and the value of the property you're interested in buying.

 Down Payment on Jumbo Loans

 On the even brighter side, down payment requirements have loosened over the same time period.
-In the past, jumbo mortgage lenders often required home buyers to put up 30% of the residence's purchase price (compared to 20% in conventional mortgages).
-Now, that figure has fallen as low as 10% to 15%.
+In the past, jumbo mortgage lenders often required home buyers to put up 20% of the residence's purchase price Now, that figure has fallen as low as 5% to 10%.
 (Bear in mind, though, there can be various advantages to making a higher down payment – among them, to avoid the cost of private mortgage insurance.)

 You could attribute all these low rates for interest and down payments to the fact that banks are generally very eager to find new customers for their jumbo loan packages.
 Jumbo mortgage borrowers are likely to be, or are on the road to becoming, the sort of high net worth individuals institutions love to sign up for long-term products.
 Such clients have an excellent credit history, plenty of assets and, often, the need for additional wealth management and investment services down the road.
 Plus, it's more practical for a bank to administer a single $2 million mortgage than 10 $200,000 mortgages.